google/WebFundamentals/src/content/en/updates/devtools/2015-04-27-see-matching-selectors.markdown

 ---
 layout: updates/post
-published: true
-title: See matching selectors
+title: "See matching selectors"
 date: 2015-04-27
-article:
 written_on: 2015-04-27
 updated_on: 2015-05-20
 authors:
   - umarhansa
 collection: updates
 type: tip
 category: tools
 product: chrome-devtools
-description: When you are viewing a selector in the Styles Pane, comma separated selector portions are colored differently depending on whether or not they match the selected DOM node.
+description: "When you are viewing a selector in the Styles Pane, comma separated selector portions are colored differently depending on whether or not they match the selected DOM node."
-featured-image: /web/updates/images/2015-05-19-see-matching-selectors-based-on-the-color/selector-matching.gif
+featured_image: /web/updates/images/2015-05-19-see-matching-selectors-based-on-the-color/selector-matching.gif
 source_name: DevTips
 source_url: https://umaar.com/dev-tips/34-selector-matching
 permalink: /updates/2015/04/27/see-matching-selectors.html